 Some utility markets favour affordable gas rates per therm, while others see more competitive electric rates per kWh.
 Comparing current provider pricing is a must.

-Equally important is calculating the inherent efficiency of gas units versus electric – how much of the supplied energy converts to usable heat versus waste heat loss.
-Gas-fired heating tends to rate higher efficiency percentages – transferring more heat per unit of gas.
+Equally important is calculating the inherent efficiency of gas units versus electric units—how much of the supplied energy converts to usable heat versus waste heat loss.
+Gas-fired heating rates higher efficiency percentages, transferring more heat per gas unit.
 Electric resistance that directly converts electricity into heat suffers more passive standby losses.

 However, technological improvements like tankless electric heat-on-demand models reduce electricity waste.
 Modern electric efficiencies can effectively compete with gas with better insulation and heat pumps leveraging compression.